- Purchase the complete Expat Arrivals Colombia Guide (PDF)

 Eager to put the stereotypes of drug cartels and kidnappings behind them, Colombians do their best to make foreigners feel welcome in their country.
 They work to put forward an image which is warm, generous and sociable.
 Expats may find that although people are generally friendly, they can also appear oblivious to those around them.

-Safety in Colombia has improved significantly in recent years.
-However, street crimes like pickpocketing and armed robbery are still common.
+Safety in Colombia has improved significantly in recent years, but street crimes like pickpocketing and armed robbery are still common.
 Expats should therefore take certain basic precautions and be vigilant about personal safety.
 Expats should also stay vigilant around roads, as Colombians tend to drive aggressively and have little patience for pedestrians.

 Even though Colombia signed a peace agreement with the Revolutionary Armed Forces of Colombia, some groups have refused to demobilise.
 This means there are parts of Colombia that are still suffering from a war between guerillas, paramilitaries and government forces.
 Expats should avoid these areas.

 Lunch is the most important meal of the day in Colombia.
 In rural areas, everything comes to a halt for two hours each day as people go home to enjoy a hot meal with their family.
 The Colombian diet is very carbohydrate-heavy and includes a lot of sugar – countless soft drinks, fruit salad drizzled with condensed milk and tubs of dulce de leche sold on street corners.

 Drinking in public spaces is legal in Colombia and a beer costs the same as, or sometimes even less than, a soft drink in the ubiquitous corner store tiendas.
 Coffee, particularly the strong and bitter tinto, is everywhere, as is freshly squeezed fruit juice.
 Water and other soft drinks are often sold in plastic bags which may be unusual for expats.